Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-Alcohol-induced anxiety is anxiety that is caused by the use of alcohol.
+Alcohol-induced anxiety is anxiety caused by the use of alcohol.
 Symptoms of alcohol-induced anxiety include:

 Additionally, alcohol affects serotonin levels.
 When someone drinks, their serotonin levels go up, and when they stop drinking, they can crash.
-This can cause withdrawal symptoms and panic attacks.
+This effect can cause withdrawal and panic attacks.

 Fortunately, alcohol-induced anxiety usually doesn’t last very long.
 You can typically expect this type of anxiety to be temporary, lasting anywhere from a couple of hours to 28 hours.
 Of course, this all depends on how much alcohol was consumed.

-This type of anxiety is sometimes called “hangxiety,” another name for hangover anxiety.
+Hangxiety is another name for hangover anxiety.
 Hangxiety is attributed to the anxiety felt while alcohol wears off and a hangover is coming on.
 Often, it’s after heavy drinking rather than after consuming small amounts of alcohol.

-However, if you notice that your alcohol-induced anxiety lasts longer than the 48-hour time frame, this may point to an alcohol use disorder (AUD).
-Drinking more alcohol for more extended periods may increase the length and severity of alcohol-induced anxiety.
+If you notice that your alcohol-induced anxiety lasts longer than the 48-hour time frame, this may point to a substance use disorder or, specifically, alcohol use disorder (AUD).
+Drinking more alcohol for extended periods may increase the length and severity of alcohol-induced anxiety.

 Sometimes, quitting alcohol rids people of their anxiety, but that’s not always the case.
-If anxiety is present before or without drinking, you may want to speak with a professional about options and treatment.
+If anxiety exists before or without drinking, you may want to speak with a mental health professional about options and addiction treatment.

 Quitting alcohol may not always help with anxiety.
 It all depends on the type of anxiety you’re experiencing and if it’s prevalent without the use of alcohol.